JoaoAssalim/Walleter/README.md

-# Wallet_Counter
+# Walleter

 ## _Monitoring Your Wallet_

-This program can help you to control the money you are saving.
+Walleter is a program to help you to control the money you are saving.

 ## Features